 Create a Boundary Clear of Debris

 Try to keep debris a minimum of 30 feet from your house.
-This includes scrub brushes, outdoor wood piles, trees, etc. If you can, stretch this boundary line further.
-Not only does this keep anything that could ignite away from your house, but it also creates a safe area in which firemen can work to put out a flame.
-The quicker they can respond and get to work, the more likely it is that your home will be safe.
+This includes scrub brushes, outdoor woodpiles, trees, etc. If you can, stretch this boundary line further.
+Not only does this keep anything that could ignite away from your house, but it also creates a safe area in which firefighters can work to put out a flame.
+The quicker they can respond and get to work, the more likely your home will be safe.

-Many people opt to install sprinklers within this boundary as well, to offset any radiant heat that comes from a nearby fire.
-Radiant heat from a neighboring house that has caught fire could get hot enough to ignite your house without dropping any sparks on your roof.
+Many people opt to install sprinklers within this boundary to offset any radiant heat that comes from a nearby fire.
+Radiant heat from a neighboring house that has caught fire could get hot enough to ignite your home without dropping any sparks on your roof.
 Keeping the area damp will help prevent that occurrence.

 Seal Your Intakes and Windows

 In the event of a wildfire in your area, one of the first things you should do is seal your intake vents and openings, such as pet doors, windows, and any cracks in your exterior.
-Know where all of these openings are so that you can seal them efficiently.
-This prevents embers from getting into your house and igniting it from the inside.
+Know where all of these openings are to close them efficiently.
+This prevents embers from entering your house and igniting it from the inside.

-If you live in an area that’s subject to wildfires, consider installing metal shutters to close over your windows.
+If you live in an area subject to wildfires, consider installing metal shutters to close over your windows.
 Glass can break in extreme temperatures, letting the fire inside.
-Additionally, if the radiant heat is high enough, the glass doesn’t have to break to catch your drapes and curtains on fire.
+Additionally, the glass doesn’t have to break if the radiant heat is high enough to catch your drapes and curtains on fire.
 When you have to replace your windows or if you’re building a home, use tempered glass and heat resistant curtains.